Fitness Model Dolly Castro Spills Out Of Lacy, Nude Top In New NSFW Photo

 Dolly Castro is sizzling on social media once again.

-As those who follow the fitness model on Instagram know, Dolly has a huge following of over 6 million on the platform alone and her star just continues to rise on a weekly basis.
+As those who follow the fitness model on Instagram know, Dolly has a huge following of more than 6 million on the platform alone and her star just continues to rise on a weekly basis.
 While Castro is most well known for flooding her page with bikini shots, she also sizzles in barely-there workout outfits as well.
-In the most recent photo that was shared on her popular page, Castro puts on a sexy display for her fans.
+In the most recent photo that was shared on her Instagram page, Castro puts on a sexy display for her fans.

 In the image, the model strikes a pose in Laguna Beach, California.
 Dolly is all smiles for the shot, standing front and center and leaning against a white railing.
 The beauty wears her long, dark locks down and slightly waved in the photo in addition to a stunning face full of makeup that includes eyeliner, mascara, blush, highlighter, and lipgloss.

 The popular model accessorizes the look with a long, gold chained necklace and a diamond ring on her finger.
-Castro puts her amazing body on full-display in the image as she nearly bursts out of a lacy, nude colored top.
+Castro puts her amazing body on full display in the image as she nearly bursts out of a lacy, nude-colored top.
 Over the NSFW top, the bombshell rocks a pink blazer and matching pink pants that button-up in the middle.
 Since the post went live on her account, it’s earned her a ton of attention from her fans, racking up over 21,000 likes and 300-plus comments.

 Some followers commented on the shot to let Castro know that she looks absolutely gorgeous while countless others raved over her amazing figure.
 A few other fans simply flooded the comments section with their choice of emoji.